PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 Final Thoughts

 Costa Maya is a beautiful and welcoming cruise port with something to offer everyone.
-Port officials have done a great job updating the terminal and adding improvements.
-And you don’t have to go far if you want a more relaxed and laid back port of call on your cruise vacation.
-If you want to use the pool I recommend getting off the ship early, but don’t forget to visit Playa Mahahual as it’s close by and one of the best beaches in the area.
+Port officials and Royal Caribbean have done a great job with improvements while keeping much of the laid-back vibe.
+If you want to use the pool, I recommend getting off the ship early, but don’t forget to visit Playa Mahahual as it’s close by and one of the best beaches in the area.

 Looking for the Best Cruise Deals?